eL0ck/my_react-daily-ui/003-landing-page/README.md

 **A:** Yep,  not used now

 ### 10: Fix some anoying CSS stuff
+- TitleLists still take up room when not displayed.
+Change this.
-- Search bar overlaps other menu items when screen shrunk
+- Search bar overlaps other menu items when screen shrunk - NOT FIXING

+This is how it is in the original.
+Maybe later I'll have alook at this but CSS is not really the point now

 ### 11: Lint everything